Foundational Concepts

 Schema & Consistency

 Schema-on-Write, but uses dynamic typing ('manifest typing') - you can store any value type in almost any column.
-Fully ACID compliant; transactions are serializable by default, ensuring strong consistency for single-user or low-concurrency scenarios.
+Fully ACID compliant; transactions are serializable by default, ensuring strong consistency for single-user or low-concurrency scenarios using file-level locking.

 Scalability

 Limited to the resources of the single host machine.
-Not designed for high concurrency, especially write concurrency (default mode allows only one writer at a time).
+Not designed for high concurrency, especially write concurrency (default mode allows only one writer at a time via file locking).
+WAL mode improves read/write concurrency somewhat.
 Not suitable as a backend for client-server applications with many concurrent users.

 Strengths